Sleep Checklist

 Go to bed when sleepy

-Avoid caffeine, alcohol, and nicotine intake
+Avoid caffeine, alcohol, and nicotine

-Avoid large meals and drinks close to bedtime
+Avoid large meals close to bedtime

-Avoid use of electronics
+Avoid using electronics

 Avoid looking at the clock